 Wajahat proposes to get a list of the new Universities in Pakistan and contact them encouraging them to participate in PingER and set up MA.
 They have made a list of new university sites, communications networks, Labs in different regions of Pakistan (especially the remote regions) and will make contact.

-- · The list of new universities is ready.
-Just need resources to engage them. - · Unsure how this is affected by lack of interns.
+- The list of new universities is ready.
+Just need resources to engage them. - Les pointed out that several Pakistani MAs have been disabled, i.e. the data is no longer gathered from them.